rapid7/metasploit-framework/documentation/modules/auxiliary/gather/ldap_query.md

 ## Vulnerable Application
 This module allows users to query an LDAP server using either a custom LDAP query, or a set of LDAP queries under a specific category.
 Users can also specify a JSON or YAML file containing custom queries to be executed using the RUN_QUERY_FILE action.
-If this action is specified, then `QUERY_FILE_PATH` must be a path to the location of this JSON/YAML file on disk.
+If this action is specified, then QUERY_FILE_PATH must be a path to the location of this JSON/YAML file on disk.

+Users can also run a single query by using the RUN_SINGLE_QUERY option and then setting the QUERY_FILTER datastore option to the filter to send to the LDAP server and QUERY_ATTRIBUTES to a comma seperated string containing the list of attributes they are interested in obtaining from the results.

-Alternatively one can run one of several predefined queries by setting ACTION to the appropriate value.
+As a third option can run one of several predefined queries by setting ACTION to the appropriate value.

-All results will be returned to the user in table format, with `||` as the delimiter separating multiple items within one column.
+All results will be returned to the user in table, CSV or JSON format, with || as the delimiter separating multiple items within one column.

 ## Verification Steps